aceew/aceew.github.io/README.md

 # aceew.me

-Personal site at https://aceew.me.
+Personal site at aceew.me.
 Every few years I rebuild my site to learn something new, this time around I used gatsby as I plan on turning this into somewhere to store blog posts.
-This site will be updated with a prsimic integration.
+This site will be updated with a prismic integration.

 1.  **Start developing.**